Learn more about planning healthy meals for older audits and tips on kitchen organizing and safety.

 After meals are planned, grocery shopping is the next step in providing good nutritional care.

-- Choose fresh fruits & vegetables as often as possible.
+- Choose fresh fruits and vegetables as often as possible.

 - Less-than-perfect-appearance does not necessarily mean less nutrition – and those items may often be purchased for lower cost.